nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 In order to use Zemanta REST API, please contact your sales representative.

+If you want to be notified of new features and maintenance windows, please join the [Zemanta API Announcements Mailing List](https://groups.google.com/forum/#!forum/zemanta-api-announcements/join).

 ## Who should read this document?

 This document is inteded for programmers who are developing an integration with the Zemanta One system.